 - When is the registration deadline?

-The deadline has been extended to the 17th of April
+The deadline to register is the 7th of April 2020 (included).

 - How should I prepare my abstract?

 You have to upload your abstract on the eventbrite page during the registration process.
 Please do not exceed 250 words (excluding title, author list and references).

 Talks will be 15 minutes, with 5 minutes discussion time.

 - Will I need to provide my own laptop to present a talk?

 We will provide a computer, to which you can transfer your presentation file onto (Powerpoint or PDF files) and use for your talk.
 Recommended dimensions for the powerpoint are 16:9.